rackerlabs/support-how-to/content/how-to/cloud-servers/investigate-compromised-servers/index.md

     rpm -Va

-Verifying a package compares information about the installed files in the package with the metadata for the package that the RPM Package Manager (RPM) database stores.
+Verifying a package compares information about the package's installed files with the metadata for the package that the RPM Package Manager (RPM) database stores.
 Verification compares information about the size, MD5 sum, permissions, type, owner, and group that is associated with each file.
 The output displays any discrepancies.